cran-task-views/ClinicalTrials/ClinicalTrials.md

     is currently subject to intensive development.
 While much of the intended functionality is already available, some changes and improvements are still to be expected.
+-   `futility` Randomized clinical trials commonly follow participants for a time-to-event efficacy endpoint for a fixed period of time.
+Consequently, at the time when the last enrolled participant completes their follow-up, the number of observed endpoints is a random variable.
+Assuming data collected through an interim timepoint, simulation-based estimation and inferential procedures in the standard right-censored failure time analysis framework are conducted for the distribution of the number of endpoints–in total as well as by treatment arm–at the end of the follow-up period.
+The future (i.e., yet unobserved) enrollment, endpoint, and dropout times are generated according to mechanisms specified in the simTrial() function in the 'seqDesign' package.
+A Bayesian model for the endpoint rate, offering the option to specify a robust mixture prior distribution, is used for generating future data (see the vignette for details).
+    Inference can be restricted to participants who received treatment according to the protocol and are observed to be at risk for the endpoint at a specified timepoint.
+Plotting functions are provided for graphical display of results.
+-   `HCTDesign` Group Sequential Design for Historical Control Trial with Survival Outcome.
 -   `ldBand` from `r pkg("Hmisc", priority = "core")`
     computes and plots group sequential stopping boundaries from the Lan-DeMets method with a variety of a-spending functions using the